Searchlight Control radar: Operational use

 From the beginning of 1942, searchlights were reorganized as part of a "tactical box" system that divided up the protected area into rectangles 44 miles wide by 14 miles deep.
 Within each box, one searchlight was given the task to operate as a beacon, shining its light directly upward.
 A night fighter would then fly into the box and keep station by flying orbits around the beacon.

 When a bogie was seen entering a given box, the fighter was given the "smack" order to leave the box and follow the bogie.
-While equipped with Airborne Interception radar and under ground-control throughout, the searchlights often proved vital in the actual interception.
-For instance, on the night of 8/9 September 1942, a Mosquito flown by Flight Lieutenant Henry Bodien was asked to follow a target but given strict orders not to fire as it was likely a lost "friendly".
-He noted:
+With aircraft interception radar and under ground control throughout, the searchlights often proved vital in the actual interception.
+For instance, on the night of 8/9 September 1942, a Mosquito flown by Flight Lieutenant Henry Bodien was asked to follow a target, but given strict orders not to fire as it was likely a lost "friendly".
+As he noted:

 SLC was used in many theatres, and could be found around the world.
 An example was captured by the Japanese at Singapore in 1942, along with a GL Mk.
 II.
 The SLC's antenna system was unknown to the crews that discovered them, and when they discovered notes referring to the "Yagi" design they did not immediately recognize it as a Japanese name.
 It was not until they questioned a captured technician that they learned it was named after a Japanese professor.

 Development of a local version of SLC began at NEC under the name "Ta-Chi 3", Ta-Chi being the name for all ground-based radars.
 The same problems that plagued the early GL units in UK service appeared here; ground reflections rendered the display largely useless, and the resolution was too poor to guide the guns.
 Development was abandoned in favour of a version of the German Würzburg as the Ta-Chi 24, but this was not complete by the time the war ended.